unlink2/minirogue/README.md

 - Most functions that can fail return -1 on failure
 - If a function returns a struct that can fail, the failure should be indicated by a struct member (e.g. `good`) which is then set to -1
-    - If the struct has some sort of id the id should be set to -1 instead
+    - If the struct has some sort of id or handle the id or handle should be set to -1 instead